fayzan23/WeGo/README.md

 Explore the comprehensive order history feature, allowing users to review and track their past orders.
 Gain insights into your delivery patterns and preferences with just a few clicks.

 How It Works
-Sign Up/Sign In: Create your account or log in to get started on the Autonomous Delivery Hub.
+Sign Up/Sign In: Create your account or log in to get started on WeGo.

 Place Orders: Easily place orders for essential items, knowing they will be efficiently delivered by our autonomous vehicle system.